G-Core/product-documentation/documentation/cloud/inference-at-the-edge/deploy-models/deploy-huggingface-models.md

 3\.
 Copy the Docker image link and startup command according to the instructions from the <a href="https://huggingface.co/docs/hub/en/spaces-run-with-docker" target="_blank">official Hugging Face guide</a>.

 ## Step 2.
-Deploy the Hugging Space model on edge inference
+Deploy the Hugging Face model on edge inference

 1\.
 In the <a href="https://accounts.gcore.com/reports/dashboard" target="_blank">Gcore Customer Portal</a>, click **Inference at the Edge**.